emmycodingawards/CSCI41_Journey-to-the-Beyond/README.md

 NASA Rocket Name: Yenrek XLII (Kerney backwards and 24 in Roman Numerals)

+#HOW TO PLAY:

+ - It is the year 2077.
+Technology has advanced
+ User must photograph all 9 planets without running out of supplies and within the time span of 6 months.

 # HEAP:

 - Use Priority queue from queue STL